PlanSnapper

 What are the appraisal sketch requirements for UAD?

 UAD-compliant appraisals require a floor plan sketch showing all exterior dimensions, area calculations per level, and clear GLA vs non-GLA labeling.
 Sketches must use ANSI Z765-2021 exterior measurement methodology.
-Dimensions must be internally consistent — if they do not add up to your reported GLA, expect a Collateral Underwriter flag.
+Dimensions must be internally consistent.
+If they do not add up to your reported GLA, expect a Collateral Underwriter flag.

 Read answer →